-RTC Board Representation Voting Rights Three Clark County Commissioners Yes Two representatives from the City of Vancouver Yes One elected official from the City of Camas or the City of Washougal representing Camas and Washougal Yes One elected official from the City of Battle Ground, the City of Ridgefield, the City of La Center, or the Town of Yacolt representing these four cities Yes One elected official from Skamania County, the City of Stevenson, the City of North Bonneville, or the Port of Skamania County Yes One elected official from Klickitat County, the City of White Salmon, the City of Bingen, the City of Goldendale, or the Port of Klickitat Yes The Executive Director/CEO of C-TRAN Yes The Southwest Regional Administrator of the Washington State Department of Transportation Yes One Port Commissioner from the Port of Vancouver, Port of Ridgefield, or the Port of Camas/Washougal representing these three ports Yes The Portland Region One Manager of the Oregon Department of Transportation Yes One Councillor from Metro of Portland Yes Ex-Officio Representation: 14th Legislative District: State Senator and Two State Representatives No 17th Legislative District: State Senator and Two State Representatives No 18th Legislative District: State Senator and Two State Representatives No 20th Legislative District: State Senator and Two State Representatives No 49th Legislative District: State Senator and Two State Representatives No
+Three Clark County Commissioners Yes Two representatives from the City of Vancouver Yes One elected official from the City of Camas or the City of Washougal representing Camas and Washougal Yes One elected official from the City of Battle Ground, the City of Ridgefield, the City of La Center, or the Town of Yacolt representing these four cities Yes One elected official from Skamania County, the City of Stevenson, the City of North Bonneville, or the Port of Skamania County representing these four agencies Yes One elected official from Klickitat County, the City of White Salmon, the City of Bingen, the City of Goldendale, or the Port of Klickitat representing these four agencies Yes The Executive Director/CEO of C-TRAN Yes The Southwest Regional Administrator of the Washington State Department of Transportation Yes One Port Commissioner from the Port of Vancouver, Port of Ridgefield, or the Port of Camas/Washougal representing these three ports Yes One representative of the Cowlitz Indian Tribe Yes The Portland Region One Manager of the Oregon Department of Transportation Yes One Councillor from Metro of Portland Yes Ex-Officio Representation:

+Three Clark County Commissioners Yes 14th Legislative District: State Senator and Two State Representatives No 17th Legislative District: State Senator and Two State Representatives No 18th Legislative District: State Senator and Two State Representatives No 20th Legislative District: State Senator and Two State Representatives No 49th Legislative District: State Senator and Two State Representatives No

 All meetings of the RTC Board and RTC's other committees are open to the public, with the exception of Board executive sessions.
-RTC Board meeting agenda, minutes and informational materials are available on RTC's website or copies can be obtained by calling (360) 397-6067.
+RTC Board meeting agenda, minutes, and informational materials are available on RTC's website.
 All Board meetings include public comment opportunity as an agenda item.